Headless Architecture: What Is It, And Why Is It The Future?

 Monolithic architecture makes it challenging to deliver excellent customer experience when all elements are tightly connected; moving to modern frameworks that offer, for instance, better web performance can be risky, as can changing the UI.

-Since the frontend and the backend are one unit, developers can't just alter the frontend layer to adjust it to a new brand identity or marketing goals without interfering with the underlying database code.
+Since the user interface and the business logic are one unit, developers can't just alter the frontend layer to adjust it to a new brand identity or marketing goals without interfering with the underlying database code.

 2. Every change needs a lot of coding